exmachina-dev/armaz/README.md

 - Modular command structure allow to rapidly add a functionality in a protocol
 - OSC Protocol
 - Custom serial protocol for remote control
-- Cortrol loop with slaves in different modes
+- Control loop with slaves in different modes

 ## Things to do